SkinnyPeteTheGiraffe/spring-dependency-injection-exercise/README.md

     * @Controller
     * @Autowired
     * @Qualifier
+    * @Primary
-   * Name as Qualifier (Not recommended for readability issues)
+   * Name as Qualifier (Not recommended for readability issues and can be overridden by @Primary)